elgikore/set-wallpaper-hyprpaper-wallpaperengine/README.md

 exec = $background
 ```
 > [!NOTE]
-> The path assumes `set-wallpaper-hyprpaper-wallpaperengine` is the name of the folder. `background.sh` is automatically created after running the scripts.
+> The path assumes `set-wallpaper-hyprpaper-wallpaperengine` is the name of the folder. `background.sh` is automatically created after running either script.
+>
+> You can also do a one-liner if you prefer: `exec = path/to/set-wallpaper-hyprpaper-wallpaperengine/background.sh`.